egnha/nofrills/README.md

     function(x, y = 1) x + y
     ```

--   it is **safer**: by enabling [quasiquotation](http://rlang.tidyverse.org/reference/quasiquotation.html), `fn()` allows you to “burn in” values, which guards your function from being affected by unexpected scope change
+-   It is **safer**: by enabling [quasiquotation](http://rlang.tidyverse.org/reference/quasiquotation.html), `fn()` allows you to “burn in” values, which guards your function from being affected by unexpected scope changes (see example, below).

 Installation
 ------------